≡ Menu

 * Nio’s fiscal year begins on Jan 1 and ends on Dec 31.

-Nio is not only poor in margins but also unprofitable.
+Nio is not only struggling with poor margins but also remains unprofitable.

-In fiscal 2022, Nio’s operating loss totaled RMB15.6 billion, the worst figure that the company has ever reported since 2018.
+In fiscal 2023, Nio’s operating loss worsened to RMB 22.7 billion from RMB 15.6 billion a year ago, the worst figure reported since 2018.

-As a result, it is not possible for Nio to declare a dividend now if it wanted to because it has never made a profit.
+As a result, it is not feasible for Nio to declare a dividend at this time, given that it has never turned a profit.

 Poor Cash Flow